AdobeDocs/workfront.en/help/classic/timesheets/create-and-manage-timesheets/submit-timesheet-for-approval.md

 To recall a timesheet:

 1. Go to **Timesheets** in the Global Navigation Bar.
-1. Select a timesheet with a status of Submitted.
+1. Click the time frame for a timesheet with a status of **Submitted**.
 1. Click **Recall**.

-   The timesheet becomes editable again and its status changes to Open.
+   The timesheet becomes editable again and its status changes to **Open**.